 Peeing problems are an unfortunate example of these type of symptom.
-Many people experience very strange urination issues from anxiety, and since peeing problems are often linked to very serious health issues, it ends up creating more anxiety.
+Many people experience strange urination issues from anxiety, and since peeing problems are often linked to serious health issues, it ends up creating more anxiety.

 Extreme Anxiety and Peeing

 Peeing issues are not the type of symptom that most people think of when they have problems with anxiety.
 That is likely the reason that something as simple as urination can cause such anxiety on its own.
-But anxiety really does cause peeing problems, and these problems may be very similar to the health conditions that you worry about.
+But anxiety really does cause peeing problems, and these problems may be similar to the health conditions that you worry about.